-3.9 Securities legislation provides that, subject to certain conditions, the securities regulatory authorities or the regulator must issue a receipt for a prospectus unless it appears that it would not be in the public interest to do so.
-The securities regulatory authority or the regulator will consider whether there are ongoing or recently concluded investigations or proceedings relating to when it determines if it should refuse to issue a receipt for the prospectus.
+- 3.9 Securities legislation provides that, subject to certain conditions, the securities regulatory authorities or the regulator must issue a receipt for a prospectus unless it appears that it would not be in the public interest to do so.
+The securities regulatory authority or the regulator will consider whether there are ongoing or recently concluded investigations or proceedings relating to - an issuer, - a promoter, - a principal securityholder, director or officer of the issuer, or - an underwriter or other person or company involved in a proposed distribution when it determines if it should refuse to issue a receipt for the prospectus.
 That decision will be made on a case-by-case basis and will depend upon the facts known at the time.